CogniX-UP/cognixlib/README.md

 - Segment a signal based on time-markers or windows with overlaps.
 - Train, test and deploy machine learning algorithms through an easy-to-setup API.
 - Utilize all the above in a scripting manner or through a nodes library designed to work with [cognixcore](https://github.com/CogniX-Up/cognixcore) and [cognix-editor](https://github.com/CogniX-Up/cognix-editor)
+- Can help in the creation of real-time BCI applications.

 ### Licensing